When developing applications that use Oculus Touch, consider the following:

 For applications that use a large amount of the tracking space, either horizontally or vertically, you’ll want to put a little more effort into making the best use of the available space:

-In addition to reporting input state, Oculus touch controllers can provide haptic feedback through vibration.
+Haptic Feedback In addition to reporting input state, Oculus Touch controllers can provide haptic feedback through vibration.